fmaguire/mag_sim_paper/manuscript.md

 Metagenomic methods are a key tool in the life sciences as they allow simultaneous characterisation of the DNA in a sample without time-consuming and bias-inducing culturing.
 Metagenome-assembled genome (MAG) binning methods have emerged as a promising approach to recover individual resolved genomes from metagenomes.
-However, MAG binning has not been well assessed for its ability to recover key sequences of clinical and biological significance such as mobile genetic elements (MGEs) like plasmids and genomic islands (GIs) with associated antimicrobial resistance (AMR) and virulence factor (VF) genes.
+However, MAG binning has not been well assessed for its ability to recover key sequences of clinical and biological significance such as mobile genetic elements (MGEs) like plasmids and genomic islands (GIs) and their associated antimicrobial resistance (AMR) and virulence factor (VF) genes.
 The variable copy number and sequence composition of these MGEs relative to the host genome makes them potentially problematic for MAG methods.
-To evaluate this we simulated a low-complexity metagenome comprising 30 GI-rich (up to 16.5%) and plasmid associated (65) bacterial genomes.
+To investigate this, we simulated a low-complexity metagenome comprising 30 GI-rich (up to 16.5%) and plasmid associated (65) bacterial genomes.
 MAGs were then recovered using 12 current MAG pipelines and evaluated for recovery of MGE-associated AMR/VF genes.
-Here we show that while 81.9-94.3% of chromosomes could be correctly recovered and binned the same was true for only 37.8-44.1% of GIs and 1.5-29.2% of plasmid sequences.
+Here we show that while 81.9-94.3% of chromosomes could be correctly recovered and binned, the same was true for only 37.8-44.1% of GIs and 1.5-29.2% of plasmid sequences.
 More strikingly, no plasmid-borne VF or AMR genes were recovered and only 0-45% of GI-associated AMR genes or 0-16% of GI-associated VF genes.
-Therefore, regardless of method, MAGs are not well suited for the analysis of mobile genes, especially key groups of public-health importance like AMR and VF genes, and should be paired with read-based and long-read approaches.
+Therefore, regardless of approach, short-read metagenome MAGs are not well suited for the analysis of mobile genes, especially key groups of public-health importance like AMR and VF genes.

 ## Introduction {#intro}

-Metagenomics, the sequencing of fragments of DNA from within an environmental sample, is widely used to chracterise the functional potential and identity of microbial communities [@doi:10.1073/pnas.202488399; @doi:10.1038/nbt.3935].
+Metagenomics, the sequencing of fragments of DNA from within an environmental sample, is widely used to characterise the functional potential and identity of microbial communities [@doi:10.1073/pnas.202488399; @doi:10.1038/nbt.3935].
 These approaches have been instrumental in developing our understanding of the distribution and evolutionary history of AMR genes [@doi:10.1016/j.cell.2014.08.032; @doi:10.1016/j.mib.2007.08.009; @doi:10.1038/nature10388], as well as tracking pathogen outbreaks [@doi:10.1001/jama.2013.3231].
 Although long-read DNA technology (e.g., Oxford Nanopore [@doi:10.1111/1755-0998.12324], PacBio [@doi:10.1126/science.1162986]) are now being used for metagenomic sequencing [@doi:10.1093/gigascience/giz043; @doi:10.1186/s12866-019-1500-0],  high-throughput sequencing of relatively short reads (150-250bp) in platforms such as the Illumina MiSeq still dominate metagenomics.
 These reads can be directly analysed using reference databases and a variety of homology search tools (e.g., [@doi:10.1038/nmeth.3176; @doi:10.1038/nmeth.1923; @doi:10.1093/bioinformatics/btt403; @doi:10.1186/s12864-015-1419-2]).
 Since these reads are shorter than most genes, however, read-based methods provide very little information about the genomic organisation of genes.
-This lack of contextual information is particularly problematic in the study of AMR genes and virulence factors as the genomic context plays a role in function [@doi:10.1128/AAC.01710-09], selective pressures [@doi:10.1016/j.tim.2006.02.006], and then likelihood of lateral gene transfer (LGT) [@doi:10.1111/j.1574-6976.2011.00273.x].
+This lack of contextual information is particularly problematic in the study of AMR genes and VFs as the genomic context plays a role in function [@doi:10.1128/AAC.01710-09], selective pressures [@doi:10.1016/j.tim.2006.02.006], and likelihood of lateral gene transfer (LGT) [@doi:10.1111/j.1574-6976.2011.00273.x].

 Sequence assembly using specialised metagenomic de Bruijn graph assemblers (e.g., metaSPAdes [@doi:10.1101/gr.213959.116], IDBA-UD [@doi:10.1093/bioinformatics/bts174], and megahit [@doi:10.1093/bioinformatics/btv033]) are often used to try to recover information about genomic context [@doi:10.1038/nature02340].
 To disentangle the resulting mix of assembled fragments, there has been a move to group these contigs based on the idea that those from the same source genome will have similar relative abundance and sequence composition.
 These resulting groups or "bins" are known as metagenome-assembled genomes (MAGs).
 A range of tools have been released to perform this binning including CONCOCT [@doi:10.1093/bioinformatics/btw290], MetaBAT 2 [@doi:10.7287/peerj.preprints.27522v1], MaxBin 2 [@doi:10.1093/bioinformatics/btv638], and a tool which combines their predictions: DAS Tool [@doi:10.1038/s41564-018-0171-1].
 These MAG binning methods have been used to great effect in unveiling previously uncharacterised genomic diversity [@doi:10.1038/nature14486; @doi:10.1038/s41564-017-0012-7; @doi:10.1101/489443] but metagenomic assembly and binning results in the loss of some information.
-This compounded data loss means as little as 24.2-36.4% of reads [@doi:10.1038/s41586-018-0338-1; @doi:10.1038/s41564-019-0449-y] and ~23% of genomes [@doi:10.1038/s41564-019-0449-y] are successfully assembled and binned in some metagenome analyses.
+This compounded data loss means as little as 24.2-36.4% of reads [@doi:10.1038/s41586-018-0338-1; @doi:10.1038/s41564-019-0449-y] and ~23% of genomes [@doi:10.1038/s41564-019-0449-y] are successfully assembled and binned in some metagenomic analyses.
-The Critical Assessment of Metagenome Interpretation (CAMI) challenge's (https://data.cami-challenge.org/) Assessment of Metagenome BinnERs (AMBER) [@doi:10.1093/gigascience/giy069] benchmarks different MAG recovery methods in terms of global completeness and purity of recovered.
+The Critical Assessment of Metagenome Interpretation (CAMI) challenge's (https://data.cami-challenge.org/) Assessment of Metagenome BinnERs (AMBER) [@doi:10.1093/gigascience/giy069] benchmarks different MAG recovery methods in terms of global completeness and bin purity.
 However, to the best of our knowledge, there hasn't been a specific assessment of MAG-based recovery of mobile genetic elements (MGEs) like genomic islands (GIs) and plasmids despite their health and research importance.

 Genomic islands (GIs) are clusters of genes that are known or predicted to have been acquired through LGT events.
-GIs can arise following the integration of MGEs, such as integrons, transposons, integrative and conjugative elements (ICEs) and prophages (integrated phages) [@doi:10.1038/nrmicro2350; @doi:10.1038/nrg3962]; they disproportionately encode virulence factors [@doi:10.1371/journal.pone.0008094] and are a major mechanism of LGT of AMR genes [@doi:10.3389/fmicb.2016.00173; @doi:10.1016/j.plasmid.2015.01.001].
+GIs can arise following the integration of MGEs, such as integrons, transposons, integrative and conjugative elements (ICEs) and prophages (integrated phages) [@doi:10.1038/nrmicro2350; @doi:10.1038/nrg3962]; they disproportionately encode VFs [@doi:10.1371/journal.pone.0008094] and are a major mechanism of LGT of AMR genes [@doi:10.3389/fmicb.2016.00173; @doi:10.1016/j.plasmid.2015.01.001].
 GIs often have different nucleotide composition compared to the rest of the genome [@doi:10.1038/nrmicro2350], a trait exploited by tools designed to detect GIs such as SIGI-HMM [@doi:10.1186/1471-2105-5-22] and IslandPath-DIMOB [@doi:10.1093/bioinformatics/bty095].
 GIs may also exist as multiple copies within a genome [@doi:10.1093/bib/bby042] leading to potential assembly difficulties and biases in the calculation of coverage statistics.